Garmin vs Fitbit: Which is the better fitness watch for you?

 If you're in the market for a new fitness tracker, you may be weighing up Garmin vs Fitbit.
 As two of the biggest brands around, both have a range of devices suited to different lifestyles and health goals.

-As woman&home's digital health editor, I've tried my fair share of fitness trackers, testing each one against certain criteria to establish how it works, who it would work best for, and the pros and cons of each.
-Fitbit and Garmin devices are among some of my favorites, with so much choice between the two, it can be difficult to find exactly the right one for you - or even decide between the brands themselves.
+As woman&home's digital health editor, I've tried my fair share of the best fitness trackers, testing each one against certain criteria to establish how it works, who it would work best for, and the pros and cons of each.
+Fitbit and Garmin devices are among my favourites.
+With so much choice between them though, it can be difficult to know which Garmin you should buy or which of the best Fitbits to invest in.

 Garmin vs Fitbit